BizKit-Tech/BizKit-Tech.github.io/content/docs/others/performance-tuning-methods.md

     You can refer to this [article](https://techstacker.com/gif-jpg-gif-svg-webp-which-one-to-use/ZAwv8mukZPYP2waYm/) for more information on image formats.

-- **Compression:** Compress your images to reduce file size while maintaining acceptable quality. *I* highly recommended that image file sizes be kept below 1 MB, with 100 KB being the ideal maximum file size for even better performance.
+- **Compression:** Compress your images to reduce file size while maintaining acceptable quality. *I* highly recommend that image file sizes be kept below 1 MB, with 100 KB being the ideal maximum file size for even better performance.

 - **Image Dimensions:** Resize images to match the specific dimensions required by your website's layout.
 Avoid using larger images that need to be scaled down using HTML/CSS, as this wastes bandwidth and may result in distortion.